-Like Rent and Hamilton, Dear Evan Hansen has become that rare Broadway phenomenon, a hit musical that has entered the popular consciousness in a big way.
-It's the story of Evan Hansen, a high school senior with severe social anxiety.
+Like Rent and Hamilton, Dear Evan Hansen has become that rare Broadway phenomenon: a hit musical that has entered the popular consciousness in a big way.
+Benj Pasek, Justin Paul, and Steven Levenson, the creators of the six-time Tony Award-winning musical, have collaborated with the novelist Val Emmich to turn their story into a book.
+It tells the story of Evan Hansen, a high school senior with severe social anxiety.
 After the death of a classmate, Evan lies about how close they were, which has profound effects on his place in his community and his sense of himself.
-The musical has broken new ground in musical theater by dealing with the topic of mental illness head-on and presenting a story set entirely in a teenage world.
+The musical has drawn the attention of a wide, and often young, audience by dealing with the topic of mental illness head-on and presenting a story set entirely in a teenage world.

-The story is based on an experience that cowriter Benj Pasek (along with Justin Paul and Steven Levenson) had in high school.
+The story is based on an experience that Pasek had in high school.
 “A kid that I did not know very well had passed away.
 And I remember the entire school community kind of glomming on to his tragedy, and I glommed on to it, too,” says Pasek.
 In their early conversations about creating the musical, Paul pointed out that a similar kind of response occurred among his fellow teenagers after 9/11.
-Pasek says their conversations hovered around “wanting to understand why in particular our generation was so eager to find a place for themselves in a tragedy that they had no part of and didn’t earn.”
+Pasek says their discussions hovered around “wanting to understand why in particular our generation was so eager to find a place for themselves in a tragedy that they had no part of and didn’t earn.”

 “What was intended as a condemnation of our generation,” Paul continues, “becomes a look at what loneliness, especially in contemporary society, might drive one to do.”
 While that may sound like an unlikely premise for a musical—though Dear Evan Hansen proves it’s not—it has the obvious makings of a novel.

-The huge success of the show was a surprise to its creators.
-It began in Washington, D.C., then came to New York off-Broadway.
+The enormous success of the show was a surprise to its creators.
+It began in Washington, D.C., in 2015, and came to New York the next year, off-Broadway.
 “Then,” says Paul, “as the momentum grew, we were able to bring the show to Broadway, which was the dream of a lifetime.
 Once that happened, there was the question of what could happen next with this story, and these characters, and this little world that had been created.”

 The inspiration for the novel came from an unlikely source.
 Levenson chimes in: “What we discovered, much to our surprise, was that people really related to these characters and this show, and the score.
 We started to find fans of the show who were creating their own narratives about the characters.
 There was a lot of fan fiction emerging.
-And a lot of imagining what these people are like outside of the events that we show."
+And a lot of imagining what these people are like outside of the events that we show.”
+And there were aspects of the characters that the musical simply didn’t have room for.
+“It began to feel like people want to know more about these people,” he adds, “and just based on how a musical is developed.
+We had so much stuff that ended up on the cutting room floor, so many ideas about who these people were and where they had come from.”
 Even more surprising was that many of these fans hadn’t even seen the musical.
 “It began to occur to us that you can only get a certain number of people into a Broadway house every night,” says Levenson.

 Suddenly, a novel seemed like the best way to bring Evan’s story to a wider audience.
-“It turned out that there were publishers who were interested in going on this journey with us,” Levenson continues.
-"The first thing we knew we needed was somebody who actually knew how to write a novel, which none of us did.”
+“It turned out that there were publishers who were interested in going on this journey with us,” Levenson says, and that meant reaching out to another collaborator.
+“The first thing we knew we needed was somebody who actually knew how to write a novel, which none of us did.”